Birth Certificate Translation. GDRFA & KHDA Accepted

 Children with Two Birth Certificates

-If your child's birth was registered in two countries (for example, born in the UAE and registered both with UAE authorities and with your home country's embassy), you may have two birth certificates.
+A child registered with both UAE authorities and your home country’s embassy may result in two separate birth certificates.
 For UAE purposes, you typically need to choose one primary document.
-Generally, use the certificate that matches the child's passport for visa applications.
+Generally, use the certificate that matches the child’s passport for visa applications.

 Consular Birth Registrations